 By Cynthia Leitich Smith

-This blog is now officially on winter hiatus.
-We will return after the ALA Midwinter Conference in 2020 with more inspiration, insights and information on children’s-YA writing, illustration, literature and publishing.
+Effective immediately, this blog is on hiatus.
+We’ll return after the ALA Midwinter Conference with more inspiration, insights, and information on children’s-YA writing, illustration, literature and publishing.
 In the meantime, you’re welcome keep up on all those topics with me on Facebook, Instagram, Pinterest and Twitter.

 By Gayleen Rabakukk